Ecofont

 What happens when the same spirit is taken to typefaces?
 That’s what happened to Ecofont (a free font), designed with minute perforations in its face without sacrificing legibility:

 The Ecofont is developed by SPRANQ, based on a hunch of Colin Willems.
 We tried lots of possible ink-saving-options.
 From extra thin letters to letters with outlines only.
-We have ommited various shapes: dashes, squares, triangles and even asterisks.
-In the end the circle was choosen as the best candidate for the job.
+We have omitted various shapes: dashes, squares, triangles and even asterisks.
+In the end the circle was chosen as the best candidate for the job.

 With the Ecofont SPRANQ hopes to increase environmental awareness too.
 Increasing customer awareness about printing behavior: is printing really necessary or (partly) a waste of ink and paper?
 We also hope to inspire software giants and printer manufacturers to innovate in an environmentally conscious manner.